- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 Keep reading to discover the keys to flash sale success

-There’s no sugar coating it.
-Flash sale ecommerce can erode margins and attract bargain hunters with no intention of becoming loyal customers.
+There’s no sugar coating it—flash sales can erode margins and attract bargain hunters with no intention of becoming loyal customers.
 In a worst-case scenario, if you fail to deliver on inventory, fulfillment, and shipping promises, that can destroy your reputation.

-On the flip side, a well-executed flash sale that offers merchandise at a steep discount for a brief period of time can grow the top line lightning fast, increase customer lifetime value (CLTV), and earn loyalty you otherwise might not have.
+On the flip side, steep discounts for a brief period of time can help grow the bottom line, increase customer lifetime value (CLTV), and earn loyalty you otherwise might not have.

 Ultimately, the goal you set will determine the answer: